About the Fund

 Annual Grassroots Grantee Convening

-In conjunction with the California Wildlands Grassroots Fund, the Northern California Environmental Grassroots Fund hosts an annual convening of all its grantees.
-The day-long session is a time for learning and networking, and is usually built around a central theme, such as fundraising or communicating your group’s story.
-Click here to learn about past Convenings.
+In conjunction with the California Wildlands Grassroots Fund, the California Environmental Grassroots Fund hosts an annual convening of all its grantees.
+The day-long session is a time for learning and networking and is usually built around a central theme, such as fundraising or communicating your group’s story.
+Click here for more information on our Grassroots Grantee Convenings.

 Grant Reporting Instructions